warpedpuppy/kf-test/README.md

 React app built with CRA PWA boiler-plate generator.

-## available scripts
+## Available Scripts

 In project director, you can run the following:

 ### 'npm run start'

-To run the application locally [http://localhost:30000].
+To run the application locally [http://localhost:30000](http://localhost:30000).
 The local version uses mock-data.js for events, the fully deployed version is more extensive.

 ### 'npm run deploy'

-After saving any commits to github, run this script to deploy the 'build' folder to gh-pages/live version [https://KSFlynn007.github.io/meet-app]
+After saving any commits to github, run this script to deploy the 'build' folder to gh-pages/live version [https://KSFlynn007.github.io/meet-app](gh-pages)

 ### 'http-server'